glu-lang/glu-book/_docs/gil.md

 %3 = integer_literal $Int8, -7
 ```

+The first argument is the type of the integer value result (Int, UInt, Int8, ...), and the second argument is the integer value.

 #### `float_literal`

 The `float_literal` instruction creates a constant floating-point value of a specified floating-point type.